Geraldo Perdomo Player Props: Diamondbacks vs. Giants

-Geraldo Perdomo -- hitting .297 with two doubles, two triples, four walks and four RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Francisco Giants, with Alex Cobb on the hill, on July 31 at 9:45 PM ET.
+After hitting .243 with a double, two triples, four walks and two RBI in his past 10 games, Geraldo Perdomo and the Arizona Diamondbacks face the San Francisco Giants (who will hand the ball to Alex Cobb) at 9:45 PM ET on Tuesday.

-In his most recent game he had a hitless showing (0-for-4) against the Mariners.
+In his most recent game he had a hitless performance (0-for-5) against the Giants.

 Geraldo Perdomo Game Info & Props vs. the Giants